 The presence of nutmeg dates back as far as 27BC when the Romans used it with enthusiasm as incense.
 Its status was first elevated in Medieval times when Europeans discovered its medicinal capabilities and consumed it to ward off illnesses from the common cold to the bubonic plague.
 Demand soared again when nutmeg arrived in Europe via Venice, and the fact that its origins were a mystery increased its allure.
 All that was known was that nutmeg was smuggled to Europe by a succession of Arab traders, until 1511 when the Portuguese seized the Indonesian Molucca Islands and discovered that the Banda group of islands within it were the specific source of nutmeg and mace (the fleshy lacy, skin that surrounds the nutmeg).

-Over the following century tens of thousands died in the pursuit of luxurious nutmeg, leading it to become more expensive than gold.
-In the 17th century a ten pound weight of nutmeg could be bought in the Banda Islands for one English penny and whole seeds were dipped in lime to prevent sprouting.
-Traders would then resell it in London for £2 10 schilling resulting in an inflation of 68,000%!
-Giles Milton even held nutmeg responsible for spawning a revolutionary new age of economics and world trade based on credit, banking systems and ultimately free trade.
+Over the following century, tens of thousands died in the pursuit of luxurious nutmeg, leading it to become more expensive than gold.
+In the 17th century, a ten-pound weight of nutmeg could be bought in the Banda Islands for one English penny and whole seeds were dipped in lime to prevent sprouting.
+Traders would then resell it in London for £2 10 schillings resulting in an inflation of 68,000%!
+Giles Milton even held nutmeg responsible for spawning a revolutionary new age of economics and world trade based on credit, banking systems, and ultimately free trade.

-But the nutmeg dream was to come to an end but 1810 when the British were back in the Spice Islands and stole nutmeg seedlings from the Bandas and planted them in various other tropical places that were then under British colonial control – India, Singapore, Penang, Ceylon and The Caribbean.
-This meddling and cultivation led to a broken Dutch monopoly, plummeting prices and signaled the beginning of the end of for the top shelf spice.
+But the nutmeg dream was to come to an end but in 1810 when the British were back in the Spice Islands and stole nutmeg seedlings from the Bandas and planted them in various other tropical places that were then under British colonial control – India, Singapore, Penang, Ceylon, and The Caribbean.
+This meddling and cultivation led to a broken Dutch monopoly, plummeting prices, and signaled the beginning of the end of the top shelf spice.

 It’s so fabulous that each ingredient in our pantry has a history and use steeped in tradition.
 The more I respect the ingredients that I’m cooking with and how they got there, the more I enjoy cooking with them.
 I’m moving on to saffron now, and I encourage you to join me!